kedro-org/kedro/docs/source/data/kedro_io.md

 parts_df = parts.load()
 ```

-However, we recommend using a `DataCatalog` instead (for more details, see [the `DataCatalog` documentation](../data/data_catalog.md)) as it has been designed to make all datasets available to project members.
+We recommend using a `DataCatalog` instead (for more details, see [the `DataCatalog` documentation](../data/data_catalog.md)) as it has been designed to make all datasets available to project members.

-For contributors, if you would like to submit a new dataset, you will have to extend `AbstractDataSet`.
+For contributors, if you would like to submit a new dataset, you must extend the `AbstractDataSet`.
 For a complete guide, please read [the section on custom datasets](../extend_kedro/custom_datasets.md).

 ## Versioning